 You may be eligible for a Keystone Home Loan if you meet the following six conditions:

-Please note that some Non-Target counties have targeted neighborhoods
+Please keep in mind that certain Non-Target counties include targeted communities.

-6. You have sufficient funds for a down payment on your prospective home.
-Borrowers who have a down payment of less than 20 percent of the home's purchase price or appraised value are required to obtain mortgage insurance to protect the lender and PHFA in the event that the mortgage becomes delinquent (you fall behind on your payments).
-The amount of the down payment differs according to the loan type as listed below.
+Borrowers with a down payment of less than 20% of the home's purchase price or assessed value must acquire mortgage insurance to protect the lender and PHFA if the mortgage goes late (you fall behind on your payments).